planetoftheweb/coffeescript/README.md

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage.
-Or you can simply add `/tree/BRANCH_NAME` and then the branch name to the URL to go to the branch you want to peek at.
+Or you can simply add `/tree/BRANCH_NAME` to the URL to go to the branch you want to peek at.

 1. Make sure you have these installed
 	- [node.js](http://nodejs.org/)